INL/BlackLab/PLAN.md

 - [ ] metadata may change during indexing after all? no more undeclared metadata field warning?
 OTOH, changing metadata as documents are added to the index would be tricky in distributed env...
 You should probably check for metadata document updates semi-regularly, and keep more critical information in field attributes.

-Where we take the metadata document into account:
-- whenever we iterate over all documents to do something (BlackLabIndex.forEachDocument explicitly skips metadata document)
-- DocValues (metadata doc just won't have a value for any of the fields)
-- SpansNGrams, SpansNot (use lengthgetter which returns 0 if annotated field is not in document)
-- HitsFromQuery[Parallel] (only if one of the Spans could potentially produce the metadata document as hit, which they shouldn't)
-- anywhere where `liveDocs` is used (checked, see some the above)
-- anywhere where `MatchAllDocsQuery` is used (replaced with BlackLabIndex.getAllRealDocsQuery())

 ### Forward index

-- [ ] ForwardIndexAccessorLeafReader: implement per-segment terms class (or as part of ForwardIndexSegmentReader).
-Use same approach as global terms when comparing insensitively.
 - [ ] Speed up index startup for integrated index.
 Currently slow because it determines global term ids and sort positions by sorting all the terms.
 Unfortunately, there is no place in the Lucene index for global information, so this is a challenge.
 Maybe we can store the sort positions per segment and determine global sort positions by merging the per-segment lists efficiently (because we only need to compare strings if we don't know the correct order from one of the segment sort positions lists)<br/>
   Essentially, we build the global terms list by going through each leafreader one by one (as we do now), but we also keep a sorted list of what segments each term occurs in and their sortposition there (should automatically be sorted because we go through leafreaders in-order).
 Then when we are comparing two terms, we look through the list of segmentnumbers to see if they occur in the same segment.
 If they do, the segment sort order gives us the global sort order as well.<br/>
  (Ideally, we wouldn't need the global term ids and sort positions at all, but would do everything per segment and merge the per-segment results using term strings.)